Rübenkamp station

-Rübenkamp is a station on the Hamburg-Altona link line and served by the trains of Hamburg S-Bahn lines S1 and S11.
+Rübenkamp is a station on the Hamburg-Altona link line and served by the trains of Hamburg S-Bahn line S1.
 The station is also known as Rübenkamp (City Nord), due to its proximity to City Nord.
 It was opened in 1913 and is located in the Hamburg district of Barmbek-Nord, Germany.
 Barmbek-Nord is part of the borough of Hamburg-Nord.

 History

 The station was opened in 1913.
 The station building from this time is listed as a cultural heritage since 15 June 1986.

 Service

-The lines S1 and S11 of Hamburg S-Bahn call at Rübenkamp station.
+The line S1 of Hamburg S-Bahn call at Rübenkamp station.